Skip to main content

 This is the key.
 Colorado law draws a bright line between natural and unnatural accumulations of ice.
 A light dusting of snow is one thing.
 But that's rarely what causes a catastrophic fall.

 The real danger—and the core of your legal claim—is unnatural accumulation.
-This is ice that forms specifically because of the landlord’s negligence.
-It’s a man-made hazard, created by their failure to maintain their property.
+This is ice that forms specifically because of the landlord's negligence, not from natural weather conditions.
+It's a man-made hazard, created by their failure to maintain their property, repair gutters, clear drainage systems, or remove snow and ice promptly.

 It looks like this: